Brazilian identity card

-The cédula de identidade is the official national identity document in Brazil.
-It is often informally called carteira de identidade (identity card), "RG" ([ɛʁiˈʒe]) (from Registro Geral, General Registry) or simply identidade in Portuguese.
+Carteira de identidade Nacional (National Identity Card in Portuguese) is the official national identity document in Brazil.
+It is often informally called carteira de identidade (identity card), "RG" ([ɛʁiˈʒe]) (from Registro Geral, General Registry) or simply identidade.
 The card contains the name of the bearer, filiation, place of birth, date of birth, signature and thumbprint of the bearer.
 Other national documents can legally be used as an identity card, such as a federative unit-issued driver's license, passport or, for minors, a birth certificate.
 Each card has a unique RG number.
 As of 11 January 2023, the CPF number will be used as the RG number on new identity cards.

-Brazilian identity cards can be used as travel documents to enter the Mercosur members and associated countries (except Guyana and Suriname).
+Brazilian identity cards can be used as travel documents to enter the Mercosur members (Argentina, Bolivia, Paraguay, Uruguay) and associated countries (Peru, Chile, Colombia, Ecuador; except Guyana, Suriname and Panama).

 Issuance

 Having and carrying an RG card is not compulsory under law, but it is compulsory to carry some form of identification, so it is common for all citizens to have and carry one.

 Its issuance is the responsibility of the governments of the federative units of Brazil and are valid nationwide.
 There is no legal restriction on having more than one identity card, provided each one is issued by a different federative units.

 The documents required to obtaining an identity card depend on whether the applicant is single, married or naturalized.
 Single people need a birth certificate (the original or a certified copy), while married people can use their marriage certificate, and naturalized people can use a naturalization certificate.

 Since 11 January 2023, applicants are required to have a CPF number to obtain an identity card.
 If an applicant does not have a CPF number, the issuing authority will register a CPF for the applicant.